BennyHallett/blog/posts/2015-05-06-elixir-command-line-app-with-anubis.markdown

 * The final one is invoked in most cases, when the head of the input list is not the item we're looking to remove.
 We add the item to the output list and continue on.

+Run the tests again and see that they all pass.
+No we're getting somewhere!

+### Persistence

 We've got ourselves a nice model for out Todo List but we're missing something:
 Persistence